 - 92% water

-Vitamins: this melon is also full of Vitamin A, which is known to help eye-sight, along with Vitamin B6, vitamin C, and many amino acids and antioxidants.
+This melon is full of Vitamin A, which is known to help eye-sight, along with Vitamin B6, vitamin C, and many amino acids and antioxidants.

 In fact, out of all fruits and veggies, watermelon actually has the greatest abundance of Lycopene.
 This antioxidant gives the melon its vibrant red hue and has been shown to reduce the risk of illnesses such as diabetes and cancer.

 It’s also high in the amino acid citrulline which can help lower blood pressure, increase blood flow, and boost immunity.

 But how much watermelon is safe for a cat to eat?

 Even though watermelon is very healthy, it doesn’t contain the essential components for cats to thrive.
 It’s not part of a cat’s natural diet (remember, they’re carnivores!)
 It should be considered a special treat and shouldn’t be given in excessive quantities.

 But how much watermelon is considered excessive for a cat?

 Well, experts recommend no more than 10% of their daily nutritional needs should come from “extras” in their diets, whether that’s watermelon or any other human food you may give them.
 This equates to somewhere around 1/4 – 3/4 cup of watermelon, depending on your cat’s weight.